hindu-comm/mail_stream_indology/2013/04/Bhattacharyyas_Sadha/17__Dominik_Wujastyk.md

 > by the Publishers."
 >

-​This may not be a valid assertion.
+This may not be a valid assertion.
 It depends on whether the publishers took the trouble to contact the author's literary heirs and negotiated a transfer of copyright.
 I'd be surprised if that happened.